arskom/spyne/doc/source/manual/03_types.rst

 Spyne Models and Native Python Types
 ====================================

-Spyne comes with many building blocks for you to define your own composite objects when necessary.

 There are five types of models in Spyne:

 * **Primitive:** These are basic models that can contain a single value at a time.